pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 # "Type" includes 'string-byte':
 tsv-filter -H --regex Type:.\*string-byte\* --ge SinceVersion:1.5 *.tsv

+# Find all annotations which have the ExData key
+grep ^ExData Annot* | tsv-pretty
 ```

 # Parameters to predicates

-The term "reduction" is used to describe how predicates and their parameters get recursively processed from the inside
+The term "reduction" is used to describe how predicates and their parameters get recursively processed from left-to-right.
-to the outer-most predicate.
-At any point a predicate or argument can be indeterminable.
-This can occur if a PDF does
-not have a key, of the key is the wrong type,
+At any point a predicate or argument can be indeterminable, such as when a PDF does not have a key, or if the key is the wrong type, etc.

 When thinking about predicates, it is important to remember that not all the parameters (arguments) to predicates will
 exist - thus only a portion of a predicate statement may be determinable when checking a PDF file.
 For example, a